gmac/professional-javascript/part1_basics/intro_to_dom.md

  - `"click"`: triggered when elements are clicked.
  - `"input"`: triggered when an input form element recieves input.
  - `"change"`: triggered when an input element changes value.
- - `"submit"`: triggered by a form element when it is submitted.
+ - `"submit"`: triggered by a form element upon submission.
+ - `"keydown"`: triggered when the user presses a keyboard key.

 ### The Event Object